Jason Chaffetz on Charlie Kirk Assassination - September 10th, Hour 3

 I saw Charlie fall back and to his left.

-And um you know, now we've learned the news that he wasn't able to survive that.
+And, you know, now we've learned the news that he wasn't able to survive that.

-But the crowd when he was shot, they all kind of ducked down.
+But the crowd, when he was shot, they all kind of ducked down.

-People started screaming, and then they started running.
+People started screaming and then they started running.

 And it was scary.

-And uh and it's sad, and it's and it and now it it also makes me mad.
+And now it also makes me mad.

 It's infuriating as well.